Habenaliy/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u to move all files which bgins with upper case letter to the specified directory rm *~ to clean emacs files mkdir -p welcome/to/school to creat all the directories at once
+mv [[:upper:]]* /tmp/u to move all files which bgins with upper case letter to the specified directory rm *~ to clean emacs files mkdir -p welcome/to/school to creat all the directories at once ls -maps to list all files and directories separated by commas